Dasudian/curvetime/CONTRIBUTING.md

 Lastly, thanks for considering to contribute to the project.

 ## Todo
+- Merkel Tree
+- Node Discovery
+- Channels
+- Smart Contract Engine
 - Wallet
-- Node management
-- More AI problems and solutions
+- AI Models and Environments based on [Gym](https://gym.openai.com)